 All Contractors awarded a contract in Pool 1 will be given a fair opportunity to compete for Task Orders issued in Pool 1 above \$15M dollars and based on the Independent Government Cost Estimate (IGCE), unless the order includes requirements for Chemical, Biological, Radiological & Nuclear (CBRN) Laboratories or the order is excepted from fair opportunity competition in accordance with FAR 16.505(b) and DFARS 216.505.
-No order competed under Pool 1 will be set-aside for exclusive small business participation (nor for any small business socio-economic program sub-category such as service disabled veteran owned or woman-owned) even if there are two or more such small businesses likely to submit acceptable, reasonably priced offers for orders released in Pool 1.
+No order competed under Pool 1 will be set-aside for exclusive small business participation (nor for any small business socioeconomic program sub-category such as service disabled veteran owned or woman-owned) even if there are two or more such small businesses likely to submit acceptable, reasonably priced offers for orders released in Pool 1.
 A Pool 1 Contractor that changes its size status to small business during the ordering period of this contract, as a result of the re-representation process described at FAR 19.301-3, will not be authorized to off-ramp from Pool 1 to Pool 2.
-It will be permitted to propose on additional Fair Opportunity proposal requests (FOPRs) released for Pool 1, unless a Pool 1 Contractor is removed under the Off-Ramp procedures detailed in Section 4.
+It will be permitted to complete performance on TOs already awarded to it (including exercise of TO options not yet exercised) and will be permitted to propose on additional Fair Opportunity proposal requests (FOPRs) released for Pool 1, unless a Pool 1 Contractor is removed under the Off-Ramp procedures detailed in Section 4.